-Peter Thiel, 47, PayPal co-founder who admits he took human growth hormone (HGH) as part of his regime to reach 120.
-He also follows a Paleo diet, doesn’t eat sugar, drinks red wine and runs regularly.
-He has given more than $6m to Aubrey de Grey’s Sens Foundation.
-His attitude toward aging?
+Peter Thiel, 47, PayPal co-founder who admits to undergoing a human growth hormone (HGH) treatment regimen as part of his plan to reach 120.
+He also eats Paleo, has eliminated sugar, moderately drinks red wine, and jogs regularly.
+He has donated more than $6m to Aubrey de Grey’s Sens Foundation.
+His attitude towards aging?

 “You can accept it, you can deny it, or you can fight it.
 I think our society is dominated by people who are into denial or acceptance, and I prefer to fight it.”

-Google co-founder Sergey Brin, 41, has been instrumental in helping bring the new biotech company Calico to fruition.
+Google co-founder Sergey Brin, 41, has played a crucial role in bringing the new biotech company Calico to fulfillment.
 “We’re tackling aging, one of life’s greatest mysteries,” says the website of the research and development company launched in 2013 and which in September 2014 joined with biopharmaceutical firm AbbVie to pour up to $1.5bn into a research facility focused on fighting age-related diseases.

 Larry Ellison, the co-founder of computer company Oracle, told his biographer Mark Wilson.
 “How can a person be there and then just vanish, just not be there?”

-Ellison, 70, created the Ellison Medical Foundation in 1997 to support aging research and has spent more than $335m in the area, though it announced in 2013 that it would no longer fund further grants.
-Ellison remains silent about why, but there are reports that with the emergence of Calico, he felt his job was done.
+Ellison, 70, created the Ellison Medical Foundation in 1997 to support aging research and has spent more than $335m in the area, though in 2013 the foundation stated that it wouldstop funding further grants.
+Ellison remains mute about why, but there are reports that with the emergence of Calico, he felt his job was completed.